daniel-isidro/master_kschool/master_class_30.md

 Saves the messages for 7 days.
 Have to be saved in another storage for keeing them longer

 Push or pull

+Only useful for specific needs of reat-time appliccations, otherwise it's too expensive